1 Clap The Rhythms With "Welcome to Music"

 Sing the song and create movement to go with it.

-Use the names of children in the class in the song.
+Use the names of students in the class in the song.

-Zoom - sing and play along with the song
+Online learning: Sing and play along with the song.

-in-person - listen to the recorder and create hand clap patterns (like Sevens) to go with the music.
+In-person learning: Listen to the recording and create hand clap patterns (like Sevens) to go with the music.